google/trillian/docs/Personalities.md

-If the personality maintains a store of the signed log roots provided by Trillian, it can then use this to audit failure cases and assign blame appropriately &ndash; effectively acting as a monitor for Trillian.
+If the personality maintains a store of the signed log roots provided by Trillian, it can then use this to audit failure cases and assign blame appropriately – effectively acting as a monitor for Trillian.

 ## Practical Responsibilities